Code 8 (2016 film)

 Code 8 is a 2016 American-Canadian short science fiction action film directed by Jeff Chan, co-written by Chan and Chris Paré.
 Starring Robbie Amell, Stephen Amell and Sung Kang, the film was expanded into a feature-length project, also titled Code 8.

-The film is a futuristic vision taking place in a world where 4% of the population are born with some type of supernatural ability.
-Instead of being billionaire superheroes, most ‘specials’ live in poverty and resort to crime, forcing the police to become more militarized.
+The film is a futuristic vision taking place in a world where 4% of the population are born with some type of superhuman ability.
+Instead of being billionaire superheroes, most "specials" live in poverty and resort to crime, forcing the police to become more militarized.